 Make Recycled Paper Art

 Take some of your already used paper.
 Tear it into tiny pieces.
-Each students will need a fist full of torn paper.
-Mix one tablespoon of flour and one tablespoon of water together.
+Each student will need a fist full of torn paper.
+Mix one tablespoon of flour and one tablespoon of water.
 Mix this with the ripped paper and knead it like dough for several minutes.
 Shape this into something and let it dry.
 To make it into paper, roll it flat.

 Create a Piece of Art

-You can get our sample upcycled art lesson in our Resource Library or you can get all the lessons for Upcycled Inspired Art Lessons in our store.
+You can get our sample upcycled art lesson in our Resource Library.
 We can send you a copy when you join our ninja news email list.

 Upcycle Something